niik/process-proxy/README.md

 The TCP server only listens on localhost (127.0.0.1), but this does not provide complete security.
 Other processes and users with access to the network stack on the host machine can potentially connect to the TCP server.

-### Built-in Secret Authentication
+### Built-in Token Authentication

 ProcessProxy includes a built-in authentication mechanism to validate connections during the handshake phase:

 1. When the native executable connects, it sends a 146-byte handshake containing:
    - Protocol header: "ProcessProxy 0001 " (18 bytes)
-   - Secret: 128 bytes read from the `PROCESS_PROXY_SECRET` environment variable
+   - Token: 128 bytes read from the `PROCESS_PROXY_TOKEN` environment variable

-2. The server validates this handshake and can optionally verify the secret using a `validateConnection` callback
+2. The server validates this handshake and can optionally verify the token using a `validateConnection` callback

 3. If authentication fails, the connection is immediately closed before any commands are processed

-**Using Secret Authentication:**
+**Using Token Authentication:**

 ```typescript
 import crypto from 'crypto'